Dev5ter/Archipelago/worlds/ww/docs/en_Wind Waker.md

 Dolphin MUST be running with the game open and loaded BEFORE you start the client.
 The Client will not be able to interact with the game if you do not have Dolphin loaded and ready FIRST.

+# WW.apworld
+There is now an .apworld file for Wind Waker!
+It can be found [here](https://github.com/Dev5ter/ww-apworld/releases).
+To run this you need to drop the dolphin-memory-engine folder in [Arch Install]/lib folder.
+You also need to drop the .apworld file itself in the [Arch Install]/lib/worlds folder.

 # The WW Client
 This means the client is really responsible for giving the player all the items, since the chests just have rupees.
 The client is still in early development, but it technically works.
-It needs a full game test though.
+It needs some full game tests though.
 As far as how the user interacts with the client it is exactly the same as the CommonClient.
 I didn't add any extra commands or things such as that.